 Why would anyone want to discriminate against a disabled person if they have the skills, qualifications and abilities to do the job?
-The 2012 Paralympics have shown that many disabled people have extraordinary abilities, drive, motivation and determination.
+The Paralympics and Invictus games have shown that many disabled people have extraordinary abilities, drive, motivation and determination.
 These extraordinary abilities can be of value to individual companies, industry and commerce.